moloy900/toolesy/pages/text-tool/morse-code-translator.md

       <li><strong>Accessibility Users:</strong> Use Morse code as an alternative communication method for people with different abilities.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is Morse code and how does it work?</strong><br>
+    <p><strong>What is Morse code and how does it work?</strong><br>
-      A: Morse code is a method of transmitting text information as a series of on-off tones, lights, or clicks that can be directly understood by a skilled listener or observer without special equipment.
+      Morse code is a method of transmitting text information as a series of on-off tones, lights, or clicks that can be directly understood by a skilled listener or observer without special equipment.
 It uses a standardized sequence of short and long signals (dots and dashes) to represent letters, numbers, and punctuation.</p>

-    <p><strong>Q: Can I use this tool to learn Morse code?</strong><br>
+    <p><strong>Can I use this tool to learn Morse code?</strong><br>
-      A: Absolutely!
+      Absolutely!
 This tool is perfect for learning Morse code.
 You can start with common words and phrases, adjust the speed from slow to fast as you improve, and use the different feedback methods (audio, visual, vibration) to reinforce your learning through multiple senses.</p>

-    <p><strong>Q: Is my text kept private and secure when I use this tool?</strong><br>
+    <p><strong>Is my text kept private and secure when I use this tool?</strong><br>
-      A: Yes, privacy is a core principle of our tool.
+      Yes, privacy is a core principle of our tool.
 The Morse code translation happens locally on your own computer or phone.
 Your text is never sent to any server, meaning we never see, store, or have access to your messages.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.
 The vibration feature works on compatible mobile devices.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our Morse Code Translator?</h3>
     <p>Our <strong>online Morse Code Translator</strong> stands out from other tools because of its comprehensive features, realistic feedback, and privacy protection.
 Unlike many online tools, we don't store your messages on our servers - all processing happens in your browser.
 This means your private communications, practice texts, and sensitive messages remain completely secure.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>